PTCoetser/hulu-clone/README.md

 # Hulu Clone by Paul Coetser

-This is a portfolio project that I did most of the parts on my own.
+This is a small side-project that I've done just for fun.
 Anyway the thing that started off this project was a youtube video from **[Clever Programmer](https://www.youtube.com/channel/UCqrILQNl5Ed9Dz6CGMyvMTQ)**.

 ---